A geometric model for the non-$\tau$-rigid modules of type $\widetilde{D}_n$: The Category of -modules

 Our goal in this paper is to present a geometric model that captures the $\tau$-, $\Hom$-, and $\Ext$-combinatorics of the modules over a path algebra of type $\widetilde{D}_n$ (i.e., those in the example above).
-We would also like our geometric model to agree with the geometric models for the $\tau$-rigid modules; the $\tau$-rigid modules of type $\widetilde{D}_n$ are the preprojective and preinjective modules.
+We would also like our geometric model to agree with the geometric models for the $\tau$-rigid modules; the $\tau$-rigid modules of type $\widetilde{D}_n$ are the preprojective, preinjective, and some of the regular modules.
+Some of the regular modules that sit near the mouth of the stable tubes are $\tau$-rigid.
 Therefore, in the next few sections, our goal is to give a punctured disk model for the modules over a path algebra of type $\widetilde{D}_n$.